AiJared/DSA_in_python/README.md

 Traversing a doubly linked list in Python is simple.
 You can start from the head of the list and iterate through each node while outputing its data.

 To see how it is implemented, check out the file doubly_linked_list.py.

+#### Insert Operation

+Inserting a new node here is same as inserting new node in a singly linked list though it needs an extra operation that maintains the link of the previous node.
+There are four different ways of inserting a node in a doubly linked list.

+i.
+At the beginnig of the list ii.
+After a certain specified node iii.
+Before a certain specified node iv.
+At the end of the list

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.